christiannnc/pulse/README.md

-# pulse
-A repository for the Pulse programming language

 ## about
-I began working on an interpreter for a new programming language in November 2022.
+I began working on this interpreter for a new programming language in November 2022.
 My main objective with this project is to learn more about language and interpeter design.
 Due to the complexity of building a programming language, is very likely that this project will never be completed and will be nothing more than something cool to look back on.